SABBIDO7/pointclick_agent/README.md

 python run.py "Open my github and check my current open pull requests"

 # Tab switch
-python run.py "Open google.com in a new tab, then switch to tab 0, then switch back to tab 1"
+python run.py "Open wikipedia.com in a new tab then switch back to tab 0"

 ```